CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 The [Basic Email Session Details][Basic Email Session Details Property] object that includes all of the information required to connect to an SMTP server, including:

 - Server Details - must be provided in order to connect to an SMTP server.
-This contains the see host, port and whether or not to use SSL, see [ServerDetails][] for more information.
+This contains the host, port and whether or not to use SSL, see [ServerDetails][] for more information.
 - Credentials - must be provided in order to connect to an SMTP server and is used for SMTP Authentication.
-This object contains host, username and password.
-The username and password must provided to send an email, see [UserCredentials][] for more information.
+This object contains the username and password which must be provided to send an email, see [UserCredentials][] for more information.

 For more information, see [BasicEmailSessionDetails][].